-- Have a FAFSA on file by April 1 of each year. - Have any FAFSA corrections made by July 31 of each year (if a student is eligible, school choices may be added until September 30 of each year by contacting the MDHE). - Be a U.S. citizen or permanent resident and a Missouri resident. - Be an undergraduate student enrolled full time a participating Missouri school (students with disabilities who are enrolled in at least six credit hours may be considered to be enrolled full time). - Have an EFC of \$12,000 or less. - Not be pursuing a degree or certificate in theology or divinity. - Not have received a first bachelor's degree, completed the required hours for a bachelor's degree, or completed 150 semester credit hours.
+- Have a FAFSA on file by February 1 of each year (Priority deadline; April 1 Final deadline). - Have any FAFSA corrections made by July 31 of each year (if a student is eligible, school choices may be added until September 30 of each year by contacting the MDHE). - Be a U.S. citizen or permanent resident and a Missouri resident.

+- Be an undergraduate student enrolled full time a participating Missouri school (students with disabilities who are enrolled in at least six credit hours may be considered to be enrolled full time). - Have an EFC of \$12,000 or less. - Not be pursuing a degree or certificate in theology or divinity. - Not have received a first bachelor's degree, completed the required hours for a bachelor's degree, or completed 150 semester credit hours.